joleel3389/sep10-freedom-project/blog/entry02.md

 Here are the following skills I've learned while writing my second blog.
 * **How to google**
   * As I'm in the second stage of the engineering design process, I needed to do a lot of research for my project.
-I encountered problems where my search
+I encountered problems where my search wasn't able to find websites that were informational and helpful, so I had to change my searches a couple of times.
+For instance like the example I stated earlier,

 ### Next steps